Note: This post may contain affiliate links. Read the disclaimer for more information.

-Also during this period, I started getting more and more interested on the subjects of money and minimalism.
+Also during this period, I became more interested in the subjects of money and minimalism.
 These things are all connected to the idea of being frugal.

-Once I started living this way, I started doing more research on money.
+Once I started living this way, I started doing more research on personal finance.
 I learned new things, like how to invest, how to pay off debt faster, and how to live with less.

-Sometimes in life, we move so quickly we don’t stop to enjoy the moment.
+Sometimes in life, we move so fast we don’t stop to enjoy the moment.
 Through frugal living, you will begin to learn and try new things, all because of money.

 Money makes us do crazy shit.

 You might be out driving your leased car, shopping, or working.
-All the while, you’ll never know whether you a) are capable of doing the landscaping or b) if you enjoy it.
+All the while, you’ll never know whether you:

 I never realized how expensive it was to have someone do it for you, though.
 It was at that point I decided to give it a try myself, and I ended up enjoying it.

-If you trick your brain into thinking you don’t have the money (like paying yourself first), you become frugal and start to think more strategically.
-Here are a just a few examples of what I mean:
+If you trick yourself into thinking you don’t have the money, you become frugal.
+Then you start to think more strategically.
+Here are a few examples of what I mean:

-- You start to do things yourself that other known-frugalistas would pay someone for, thus teaching you new skills
+You start to do things yourself that others would pay someone for, thus teaching you new skills

 The one that stands out to me is learning new skills.
-A frugal person naturally will read and research more, because they will want to do and fix things themselves.
+A frugal person naturally will read and research more.
+This is because they will want to do and fix things themselves.

-You millennials may connect with this example more, but remember in The Sims when you had to train your character to learn new skills?
-You’d force them to sit down on the couch you bought for them and read books so they could become more self-sufficient.
+My fellow millennials may connect with this example, but there was a game called the Sims that came out in the 90s.
+In the game, you had to train your character to learn new skills.
+You’d force them to sit down on the couch you bought for them and read books.
+This way they'd become more self-sufficient.

 Same concept here – so imagine you’re a Sim:

-This isn’t to say that you have to be frugal to have a good relationship – but being on the same page with money will help yours.
-If you’re both big spenders, eventually you’ll realize you’re not building wealth, so someone has to be frugal right?
+This isn’t to say that you have to be frugal to have a good relationship.
+But being on the same page with money will help yours.
+If you’re both big spenders, you’ll realize you’re not building wealth, so someone has to be frugal right?

 That leaves one option – both committed to being frugal.
-And there are varying degrees of frugality – so you can still have different views on money, but still be frugal.
+And there are varying degrees of frugality.
+So you can have different views on money, but still be frugal.

-If you pay yourself first and live off the rest, you might still buy nice things that you enjoy – but you’re still getting your frugality on.
-You might also be incredibly cheap and never buy anything – and you’re frugal to a different degree.
+If you pay yourself first and live off the rest, you might still buy nice things that you enjoy.
+But you’re still getting your frugality on.
+You might also be cheap and never buy anything – and you’re frugal to a different degree.

-Commit to frugality as a lifestyle together, and you’ll both learn to live with less, be happier, be less stressed out, and retire early – all while still being able to enjoy the things you love.
+Commit to frugality as a lifestyle together.
+This way, you’ll both learn to live with less.
+You'll be happier, be less stressed out, and retire early.
+All while still being able to enjoy the things you love.